Asana and Stretching

 In asana, there are many basic ways to move, stretch, and open up.
 Here the physical body being the coarse/gross representative of the energy/subtle bodies it is an excellent starting place for sensitivity training.
 All the tensions, distortions, traumas, samskaras, kleshas, fears, etc., of the manomaya kosha are stored in the physical body via the neurophysiology and hence can be accessed as well.
 This storage imposes a serious drain, imposition, and obfuscation upon the energy body.
 So here on a very elementary but powerful level we can release these dysfunctional holding patterns via asana with in many cases immediate positive effects.
 Eventually this can remove the dysfunctional mechanism, habit, vasana, imprint, samskara, trauma, and so forth while bringing in new energy and awareness.

-Six Standard Approaches to Stretching
+Seven Standard Approaches to Stretching

 1. Letting go -- Passive Stretching: Since many people suffer from fear, anxiety, tension, stress, anger, hatred, repression, inhibition, neuroses, and so forth which manifest in a hardness, armoring, tightness or tension in the neuro-motor system body is simply to relax, soften, release or let go.
 The most accessible way is to simply relax the tight tissues, muscle groups, reflexes, constraints, constrictions, and emotions by accessing them somatically, internally, and with the breath through conscious awareness.
 That can often involve relaxing mental/emotional tensions as well in many cases.
 It is most successful with people who have become chronically overly stressed, tense, or challenged.
 Here we can use gravity, the floor, or a wall to rest into.
 We can use the breath to move us from the inside out and/or visualization methods moving energy and awareness into the fascia, tissues, organs, cells, and inner space while melting down any tension. tightness, or stress.
 In passive stretching we can hold the pose for longer periods of time, thus reprogramming the nervous system to relax/remain open for progressively longer periods.

-2. Active Stretching: Another very common way is called active stretching where the agonist (active and opposite reciprocal muscle) is activated to stretch the antagonist muscle (the one being stretched).
-This is also called isotonic stretching where movement of the joint occurs again by the same action of activating the agonist muscle which lengthens/stretches the opposite reciprocal muscle called the antagonist.
+2. Active Stretching: Another very common way of stretching is called active stretching where the agonist muscle (the active and opposite reciprocal muscle) is activated to stretch the antagonist muscle (the muscle being stretched).
+This is also called isotonic stretching where movement at the joint occurs by the same action of activating the agonist muscle which lengthens/stretches the opposite reciprocal muscle called the antagonist.
 That's like activating the quads to stretch the hamstrings in forward fold.
 This also can help relieve tension and chronic emotional/mental armoring, break up old holding patterns of both thought and action, loosen up knots and constricting patterns of body and thought, and move new energy through the body.
-It is more successful with people who have become dissociated and/or overly passive Active stretching is more fiery and builds more muscle, than passive stretching. .
+It is more successful with people who have become dissociated and/or overly passive Active stretching is more fiery and builds more muscle, than passive stretching.
+Where passive stretching focuses on relaxation often using using gravity, active stretching activates the reciprocal muscle to stretch the antagonist muscle (the muscle that may be tight and resisting); hence. it builds strength in the agonist musculature at the same time.

-3. Isometric Stretching: The above two most common methods of stretching are isotonic producing actual movement in the joint(s) when the antagonist muscle relaxes or stretches.
-In isometric contraction, both reciprocal groups (antagonist and agonist muscles) are activated/enervated at the same time.
+3. Isometric Stretching: The above two most common methods of stretching are both isotonic which means that stretching of a muscle group is facilitated through actual movement in the joint(s); i.e., when the antagonist muscle relaxes, lengthens, or stretches.
+However in isometric contraction, both reciprocal groups (antagonist and agonist muscles) are activated/enervated at the same time.
 Here in isometric contraction there is no movement at the joint as one muscle opposes the other with an equal and opposite vector, however there is movement and lengthening that occurs within each muscle group involved by virtue of the intra-muscular pulling movement of the contraction.

 Stretching by utilizing isometric contractions sequentially is called isometric stretching.
 It is less obvious and sometimes appears counter-intuitive, because the eventual stretch is accomplished first through mutual contraction of the reciprocal muscles (agonist and antagonist at the same time).
 Because of the contraction or shortening within a muscle group there is also an equal and opposite pull or opposing resistance which causes an internal stretch to occur.
 Thus more of the muscle fibers can eventually become effectively stretched.
 This becomes obvious after the contraction by the experience of a lengthening and relaxation of the muscle groups that were isometrically contracted.